 Download the PDF pack to get this blank emotion wheel in three sizes:

 - An XL 11×11″ version split to print onto 8.5 x 11″ sheets, and

 - An XXL version which you can have printed at a large-format printer near you.

 What Types of Therapy use the Feeling Wheel?

 Many therapy orientations use a version of the feeling wheel.

 Most traditional models of psychotherapy and counseling emphasize putting language to feelings.
-While this is and always has been important, modern research shows us that it’s essential to connect what we learn cognitively, through our left-brain, with our emotion-based right-brain and with our somatic/sensory experience.
+While this is and always has been important, modern research shows us that connecting what we learn cognitively, through our left-brain, with our emotion-based right-brain, and with our somatic/sensory experience is essential.
 Sensorimotor therapy, DBT, RO-DBT, somatic psychotherapy, and other therapy models that integrate biofeedback (a fancy way of saying “what your body is telling you” often use a feeling wheel and may benefit from using the emotion sensation feeling wheel as an additional resource.